ruslo/hunter/docs/index.rst

-The Hunter client is a collection of CMake-only modules (i.e. it's **not a binary** like ``apt-get`` or script like ``brew``) so it supports out-of-the-box all platforms/generators/IDEs which CMake can handle, like Visual Studio, Xcode, QtCreator, NMake, Ninja, Cygwin or MinGW.
+The Hunter client is a collection of CMake-only modules (i.e. it's **not a binary** like ``apt-get`` or script like ``brew``) so it supports out-of-the-box all platforms/generators/IDEs which CMake can handle, like Visual Studio, Xcode, :doc:`Android Studio </faq/android-studio>`, QtCreator, NMake, Ninja, Cygwin or MinGW.
 It works fine with CMake-GUI too.

 The prime directive used for adding package to the current root is ``hunter_add_package`` which companioning CMake's ``find_package``.
 For